flyway/flywaydb.org/documentation/configuration/configfile.md

 # Whether to fail if a location specified in the flyway.locations option doesn't exist (default: false)
 # flyway.failOnMissingLocations=

+# The loggers Flyway should use.
+Valid options are:
+#
+# auto: Auto detect the logger (default behavior)
+# console: Use stdout/stderr (only available when using the CLI)
+# slf4j2: Use the slf4j2 logger
+# log4j2: Use the log4j2 logger
+# apache-commons: Use the Apache Commons logger
+#
+# Alternatively you can provide the fully qualified class name for any other logger to use that.
+# flyway.loggers=

 # Comma-separated list of fully qualified class names of custom MigrationResolver to use for resolving migrations.
 # flyway.resolvers=